Things to do around Chatenet Holiday Gites

 Montendre (6 miles, 15 min drive)

 From its Chateau overlooking the town to its large Thursday market, this town provides a great place to explore and stock up on supplies.
-With its large Intermache and Super U supermarkets, with petrol stations, it is a great place to find classic French food.
+With its large Intermache and Super U supermarkets, both with petrol stations, it is a great place to find classic French food.

 Not to be missed are the Marche Nocturnes throughout the season on a Tuesday night.